 - 1 ½ cans coconut milk, full-fat, divided

 - ¼ cup water

 - Optional garnish: cashews sauteed in coconut oil or ghee

 - Marinate fish with salt and turmeric.
 Set aside for now.

 - Melt coconut oil in a sauté pan over medium heat, then saute the onions, pearl onions, 20 curry leaves, Serrano peppers.
 Sauté for 15 minutes, or until the onions turn brown.

 - Add the ginger and spices.
 Stir-fry for 2 minutes.
 Remove half of this mixture and set aside for garnish.

 - Add the fish, 1 can of coconut milk, ¼ cup of water and the remaining curry leaves.
 Cook for 2 minutes, then cover the pan with a lid and cook for 5 minutes.

 - Add the remaining ½ can of coconut milk and the apple cider vinegar to the pan.
 Continue cooking until the fish is done.

-- Garnish with the onion mixture and serve.
+- Garnish with the onion mixture that you set aside earlier, then serve.